Stress & Anger Facts

 Anger is actually attempting to protect us from painful feelings that oftentimes makes us feel vulnerable and not in control. e.g. shame, humiliation, perceived wrong doing, being forced to do something, trapped, pressured.
 It can also be a learned habit being triggered from frustration, impatience or intolerance.

 It is a very common to cover up fear, hurt and sadness with anger.
 Interestingly pain alone is not enough to cause anger.
 Anger occurs when pain is combined with an anger triggering thought.
 Depression is anger directed inwards.
 Aggression is anger directed outwards.
 It’s good to stick up for yourself, but is aggression going to win you friends and influence people?

-How would I describe Stress?
 Stress is a physiological reaction that occurs in response to a perceived harmful event or threat to survival.
-You could say stress is a survival mechanism to mobilise us into action and keep us safe in an emergency.
-Unfortunately unbridled stress can spoil our long term health, happiness and freedom, if we don’t know how to manage it.
+Stress is a survival mechanism to mobilise us into action and keep us safe in an emergency.
+Unfortunately unmanaged stress can spoil our long term health and relationships.

 Stressors: Fear, anxiety, pressure of exams, expectations, indecision, relationship conflict or loss, moving house, humiliation, rejection, perceived injustice, overwhelm, striving to be perfect, physical pain, low from an addiction, emotions of shame, helplessness and hopelessness, feeling out of control, offended, forced, trapped, personal boundaries violated, anger.